Aji de gallina – a creamy Peruvian chicken stew or fricassee served with boiled eggs, olives, potatoes, and rice.

 How to serve?

-A feast for my husband, I am telling you.
-Chicken fricassee and hard boiled eggs with sauce are two of his favorite dishes and this aji de gallina is almost a South American version of a chicken fricassee with eggs in it.
+A feast for my husband.
+Chicken or turkey fricassee and eggs in mustard sauce are two of his favorite dishes, and this aji de gallina is almost a South American version of a chicken fricassee with eggs in it.
 He could not stop eating it!

-Start cooking the eggs, potatoes, and rice while the rest of the dish is cooking, so that you have everything ready in time.
-If you don't have enough place on your hob with all the different pots and pans, you could cook the potatoes and the eggs together.
+Start cooking the eggs, potatoes, and rice while the rest of the dish is cooking so that everything is ready in time.
+If you don't have enough space on your hob with all the different pots and pans, you could cook the potatoes and the eggs together.

 The Peruvian chicken stew can be easily reheated.
 If I have leftover rice and potatoes (sliced) as well, I add them to the sauce and reheat everything together.
 You might want to add a small amount of chicken stock or water when you reheat the sauce together with the rice and/or potatoes.